osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AuthorizationCodeClient.md

 ## `Get an Authorization Code Client from Tenant`

-Get an Authorization Code Client from Tenant.
+Get an authorization code client from tenant.

 ### Request